Vyral/base-template/_posts/2018-08-14-heres-how-we-can-help-condo-investors-succeed.md

   restrictions.
 We are helping solve that problem by loosening some of ours.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Sergio+Haros/Videos/Realtors/How+We+Can+Help+Your+Condo+Investors+-San+Diego+Mortgage.mp4
-pullquote: We just closed a transaction on a 80% tenant-occupied property.
+pullquote: We just closed a transaction on an 80% tenant-occupied property.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true